Could I claim?

 But we recommend you read your policy documents in full to find out exactly what's covered.

-- The excess for each insured person is £50 on the Premier policy and £75 on the Essential policy
+- The excess for each insured person is £90 on both our Premier policy and our Essential policy for cancellation and curtailment claims and £50 for baggage claims (if baggage cover is included)

-- You won't have to pay an excess if you're claiming for medical costs if you use your EHIC card at a medical public facility
+- You won't have to pay an excess if you're claiming for medical costs if you use your GHIC card at a medical public facility

 - If you cancel your holiday and you haven't paid for the holiday in full, your excess will be reduced to £15 per person